-As any other technology in the world, things are limited.
+As with any other technology in the world, things are limited.
 And, even, the most powerful security company in the world can’t guarantee the protection.
-However, this simple protection will rise the security level of your blog.
+However, this simple protection will stronger the security level of your blog.

 Protect the wp-config file

 The WordPress configuration file is one of the most important PHP files to protect. wp-config.php you will protect your blog from many expected dangers and executions.

 You should first make access to that file as hard as possible, to do that, you need to add the below code in the wp-config.php file: